NOLA: Compressing LoRA using Linear Combination of Random Basis: Proposed Method:

 {\bf Memory Efficiency:} Note that depending on the number of basis matrices, the random basis may be large, requiring a large memory.
 Interestingly, generating random matrices in the GPU itself is very fast, so similar to PRANC, at each iteration, we generate chunks of the basis matrices at a time, multiply them by the corresponding coeficents, and discard them.
 Generating a basis on the fly at the inference time can drastically reduce the communication cost between CPU and GPU since $\alpha$ and $\beta$ vectors for several tasks can be stored in the GPU memory.

-{\bf Efficiency of NOLA compared to PRANC:} PRANC reshapes the whole model parameters or each layer of it into a long vector and reparameterizes that by a linear combination of random vectors.
+{\bf Efficiency of \nola{} compared to PRANC:} PRANC \citep{nooralinejad2023pranc} reshapes the whole model parameters or each layer of it into a long vector and reparameterizes that by a linear combination of random vectors.
 However, as mentioned in \citep{nooralinejad2023pranc}, this method involves multiplication of the coefficients with the big random matrix twice at each iteration (once in forward and once in backward passes), which is very expensive.
-For instance, the size of the random matrix for ResNet18 with 1000 coefficients will be almost $11M\times 1K$.
-NOLA reduces this computation while keeping the same number of parameters by reshaping the long vector to be a 2D matrix and constraining its rank.
-Assuming $d^2$ weights and $k$ random basis, the basis matrix size for PRANC will be $kd^2$ while NOLA with rank $r$ reduces that to $kdr$ assuming that each component in $A\times B$ has $\frac{k}{2}$ basis matrices to keep the number of parameters equal to PRANC.
-Then, the total compute for PRANC will be $kd^2+d^2 \approx kd^2$ while for NOLA, it will be $kdr + 2dr \approx kdr$.
-Hence, assuming a small rank $r$, NOLA can reduce the training time of PRANC by a large factor $\frac{d}{r}$ due to the reduction of the computation at forward and backward passes.
-Note that one can apply NOLA to model architectures other than transformer by simply reshaping the weight tensor to be a 2D matrix (preferably close to square) and then compressing it.
+For instance, the size of the random matrix for ResNet18 with 1000 coefficients will be almost $11M\times 1K$. \nola{} reduces this computation while keeping the same number of parameters by reshaping the long vector to be a 2D matrix and constraining its rank.
+Assuming $d^2$ weights and $k$ random basis, the basis matrix size for PRANC will be $kd^2$ while \nola{} with rank $r$ reduces that to $kdr$ assuming that each component in $A\times B$ has $\frac{k}{2}$ basis matrices to keep the number of parameters equal to PRANC.
+Then, the total compute for PRANC will be $kd^2+d^2 \approx kd^2$ while for \nola{}, it will be $kdr + 2dr \approx kdr$.
+Hence, assuming a small rank $r$, \nola{} can reduce the training time of PRANC by a large factor $\frac{d}{r}$ due to the reduction of the computation at forward and backward passes.
+Moreover, in the appendix, we empirically show that NOLA offers a better coverage of the weight space compared to PRANC.

+{\bf Structure of the parameters:} Note that one can apply \nola{} to model architectures other than transformer by simply reshaping the weight tensor to be a 2D matrix (preferably close to square) and then compressing it.
 We do this in our ResNet experiments in the Appendix, where the weight matrices are 4D tensors of convolutional filters.